lady-h-world/My_Garden/reading_pages/param_tuning_5.md

 #### Optuna Customized

-Because the learner is LGBM too and the way to customize the objective function will be the same, Lady H. didn't plan to add customized objective function in this experiment.
+Same as FLAML, here we use LGBM as the learner, therefore the way to customize the objective function will be the same, Lady H. didn't plan to add customized objective function in this experiment.
 Instead, she wanted to address the question left from the previous Optuna experiment, about whether Optuna pruner works better without using cross validation.
 As the code shown below, users need to call `LightGBMPruningCallback()` to create the pruning callback used in LGBM:

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/The_Queen_images/optuna_customized_code.png" width="765" height="634" />